kraw/iOS-SDK/README.md

 Navigine SDK for iOS enables you to develop indoor navigation applications using the well-developed methods, classes, and functions created by the Navigine team.
 SDK and corresponding header files reside in the Navigine_SDK folder.

-Refer to the [navigation_sdk sub-folder](https://github.com/Navigine/Indoor-navigation-algorithms/tree/master/navigation_SDK/Navigine_iOS_SDK) for header files used for iOS indoor navigation.
+Refer to the [Navigation_SDK sub-folder](https://github.com/Navigine/iOS-SDK/tree/master/Navigine_SDK) for header files used for iOS indoor navigation.

 ## iBeacon Configuration Application